algorand/algorand-sdk-testing/README.md

 To define tests we use [cucumber](https://cucumber.io/), and feature files written with [gherkin syntax](https://cucumber.io/docs/gherkin/reference/).
 Each SDK is responsible for finding a framework which can use these files.
 There are implementations for [many popular programming languages](https://cucumber.io/docs/installation/).

 We have different feature files for unit and integration tests.
 The unit tests should be run as a normal part of development to quickly identify bugs and regressions.
-Integration tests on the other hand take much longer to run and require a special test environment.
+Integration tests, on the other hand, take much longer to run and require a special test environment.
 The test environment is made up of multiple services and managed with [docker compose](https://docs.docker.com/compose/).

 ## Test Descriptions